Loving all people -- even foreigners

 Discussion questions

-3. How can we avoid falling into a "fortress mentality" and instead embrace a love for all peoples, as reflected in Deuteronomy 10:19 and John 3:16?
+3. How can we avoid falling into a "fortress mentality" where it is "us against them" and instead embrace a love for all peoples, as reflected in Deuteronomy 10:19 and John 3:16?
 What are some practical steps we can take to actively love foreigners in our communities and around the world?

 4. The essay mentions examples of God's people failing to love foreigners, such as Jonah and the church leaders who discouraged William Carey from missionary work.
 Why do you think this happens?
 What can we learn from these examples, and how can we avoid making the same mistakes?

-1. Love for foreigners: The verse commands God's people to love those who are foreigners, indicating that God's love and concern extend beyond the Israelites to include all people.
+1. Embrace foreigners: The verse commands God's people to love those who are foreigners, indicating that God's love and concern extend beyond the Israelite community to include all people around them.

-4. World evangelism: The verse implicitly suggests that the love and concern for foreigners should ignite a passion for world evangelism since Christ-followers who genuinely love foreigners will desire that they, too, know about Jesus.>
+4. Evangelize the whole world: "Love foreigners" should ignite a passion for world evangelism since Christ-followers who genuinely love other people will desire that they, too, know about Jesus.